joelouthan/theologic.us/content/posts/home-devos-mark/home-devos-mark4-23-25.md

 ---
-title: "📺 Home Devotions: Mark 4:23-25 Jesus Gives More, Do We Receive?"
+title: "Home Devotions: Mark 4:23-25 Jesus Gives More, Do We Receive?"
 author: Joseph Louthan
 date: 2012-11-07
 categories: